Leadfamly/leadfamly.github.io/README.md

 the SDK contains Event communcation and by users current context, and only what the user is allowed to see.

 ## lf-sdk-ready
-when you want to communicate to our SDK, it's important to listen to the window event `lf-sdk-ready` first.
+When you want to communicate to our SDK, it's important to listen to the window event `lf-sdk-ready` first.
 This is because SDK is loaded asynchronously, and isn't ready immediately on window load.
 ``` javascript
 window.addEventListener('lf-sdk-ready', () => {